Shishir198/LearningJourney/18Aug_JAVA.md

             }
         }
 4. Process the Custom Annotation
- To process the custom annotation, you typically use reflection.
+ -To process the custom annotation, you typically use reflection.
- This allows you to inspect annotations at runtime and perform actions based on their presence and values.
+ -This allows you to inspect annotations at runtime and perform actions based on their presence and values.

 Example of Annotation Processing: <br>